LLNL/units/README.md

 #### Uncertain measurement methods

-Uncertatin measurements have a few additional functions to support the uncertainty calculations
+Uncertain measurements have a few additional functions to support the uncertainty calculations

 - `rss_add`, `rss_subtract`, `rss_product`, `rss_divide` are equivalent to the associated operator but use the root-sum of squares method for propagating the uncertainty.
 - `double uncertainty()` get the numerical value of the uncertainty.